dodyg/practical-aspnetcore/projects/datastar/data-on-click/README.md

-# data-on-click
+# data-on:click

-This example shows to use `data-on-click` to respond to a `click` event.
+This example shows to use `data-on:click` to respond to a `click` event.